Nolan Gorman Player Props: Cardinals vs. Twins

 - Gorman is batting .241 with 16 doubles, 22 home runs and 40 walks.

-- He ranks 112th in batting average, 80th in on base percentage, and 24th in slugging among qualifying hitters in MLB play.
+- He ranks 112th in batting average, 82nd in on base percentage, and 23rd in slugging among qualifying hitters in baseball.

-- Gorman has picked up a hit in 58.5% of his 94 games this season, with multiple hits in 19.1% of them.
+- Gorman has reached base via a hit in 55 games this year (of 94 played), and had multiple hits in 18 of those games.

-- Looking at the 94 games he has played this year, he's went deep in 19 of them (20.2%), and in 6% of his trips to the dish.
+- He has hit a home run in 20.2% of his games this year, and 6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.